mauricekoster/gherkin2robotframework/README.md

 ```

 ### First time generation
-After creating your feature files you can translate these into RobotFrame test scripts with the following command:
+After creating your feature files you can translate these into RobotFramework test scripts with the following command:

     gherkin2robotframework example.feature